Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

 \begin{rmk} The condition on $R-$thickness is really a local condition.
-By the Bounded Geodesic Image Theorem \cite{masur-minsky2}, it follows that it suffices to bound $d_W ((i(u), i(w))$ whenever $u, w$ are adjacent to $v$. \end{rmk}
+By the Bounded Geodesic Image Theorem \cite{masur-minsky2}, it follows that there exists a universal constant $M$ such that if {$d_W (i(u), i(w))\leq R-M$ whenever $u, w$ are within distance 2 from $v$, then the conclusion of Definition \ref{def-rthick} holds for all triples $u,v, w$.} \end{rmk}

 Here, as elsewhere in this paper, a {\bf Margulis tube} in a hyperbolic 3-manifold $N$ will refer to a maximal solid torus $\T \subset N$, with $\inj_x \leq \ep_M$ for all $x \in \T$, where $\ep_M$ is a Margulis constant for $\Hyp^3$ fixed for the rest of the paper.
 In particular, all Margulis tubes are closed and embedded.
 For $l$ a bi-infinite geodesic in $T$, let $l_\pm$ denote the ending laminations given by the ideal end-points of $i(l) \subset \CC(S)$ and let $\VV(l)$ denote the vertices of $T$ occurring along $l$.
-Let $N_l$ denote the doubly degenerate hyperbolic 3-manifold with ending laminations $l_\pm$.
-Then $l$ gives a bi-infinite geodesic in $\ccs$ which is an $L-$tight $R-$thick tree with underlying space $\R$.
+Let $N_l$ denote the doubly degenerate hyperbolic 3-manifold with ending laminations $l_\pm$. {Note that $N_l$ is unique by the ending lamination theorem \cite{minsky-elc2}.} Then $l$ gives a bi-infinite geodesic in $\ccs$ which is an $L-$tight $R-$thick tree with underlying space $\R$.

 \begin{defn} The manifold $N_l$ will be called a doubly degenerate manifold of {\bf special split geometry corresponding to the $L-$tight $R-$thick tree $l$}. \end{defn} The reason for the terminology in Definition \ref{def-ddsplgeoltightrthick} will be explained in Proposition \ref{prop-splsplit}.
 For $L$ large enough, if $T$ is $L-$tight, each vertex $v\in \VV(l)$ gives a Margulis tube in $N_l$ \cite[Lemma 3.7]{mahan-hyp}.